zx80/flask-simple-auth/demo/README.md

 To test this applications, run `make flask-restful-todos-fsa.demo`.

-The key take away is that the FlaskSimpleAuth-based code is both shorter and clearer that the initial implementation.
+The key take away is that the FlaskSimpleAuth-based code is both shorter and clearer than the initial implementation.

 ## JWT Application